anand-p-r/fmi-hass-custom/README.md

 # fmi-hass-custom

 `fmi-hass-custom` is a Home Assistant custom component for weather and sensor platform.
 It uses [FMI's Open-Data](https://en.ilmatieteenlaitos.fi/open-data) as a source for current and forecasted meteorological data for a given location.
-This custom component relies on python library [fmi-weather-client==0.1.0](https://pypi.org/project/fmi-weather-client/)

 Currently following platforms are supported within Home Assistant: